-More advice on this topic is woven into Navigating the Thesis Years - Directors Advice
+More advice on this topic is woven into Tips for Thesis Students

 Choosing a thesis lab is a huge decision.
 Make sure you research your options thoroughly and use all available resources when you are going through the process.
 In no particular order, these resources include your graduate group's lab rotation manual and website, the faculty themselves, pubmed, NIH RePORTER, your graduate group chair and coordinator, your MD-PhD faculty advisor, Maggie, and your fellow students (PhD and MD-PhD).
 Each fall the program puts together a panel of students to discuss this issue.
 First, second and third year students are very strongly encouraged to attend!